 Assistant Professor of Radiology and, by courtesy, of Electrical Engineering

-BioMy group develops technologies for advanced x-ray and CT imaging, including novel system design, model-based image reconstruction, spectral imaging, and radiation transport methods.
+BioMy group develops technologies for advanced x-ray and CT imaging, including artificial intelligence for CT acquisition, reconstruction, and image processing; novel system and detector designs; spectral imaging; model-based image reconstruction; and radiation transport methods.
 I am also the Director of the Zeego Lab and the Tabletop X-Ray Lab.

-I completed my PhD at Stanford under the supervision of Dr. Norbert Pelc, developing strategies for maximizing the information content of dual energy CT and photon counting detectors.
-I then pursued a postdoc at Johns Hopkins with Dr. Jeff Siewerdsen, developing reconstruction and registration methods for x-ray based image-guided surgery.
+I completed my PhD in Electrical Engineering at Stanford under the supervision of Dr. Norbert Pelc, developing strategies for maximizing the information content of dual energy CT and photon counting detectors.
+I then pursued a postdoc at Johns Hopkins with Dr. Jeff Siewerdsen in Biomedical Engineering, developing reconstruction and registration methods for x-ray based image-guided surgery.
 Prior to returning to Stanford in 2018, I was a Senior Scientist at Varian Medical Systems, developing x-ray/CT methods for image-guided radiation therapy.

-Assistant Professor of Bioengineering and, by courtesy, of Developmental Biology
+Assistant Professor of Bioengineering

-BioWe are a discovery-driven research group working at the interface between statistical physics, developmental biology, and bioengineering.
-We combine quantitative organism-wide fluorescence imaging ("deep imaging"), functional genomics ("deep sequencing"), and statistical modeling to study systems biology and evolutionary cell biology of flatworms, including free living planarians and parasitic flukes.
-Using these animals, we seek to understand quantitatively the fundamental rules that control stem cell collective behavior to optimize tissue regeneration, remolding, and adaptation.
+BioWe are a discovery-driven research group working at the interface between developmental biology, bioengineering, and statistical physics.
+We combine quantitative organism-wide fluorescence imaging, functional genomics, and physical modeling to understand the fundamental rules that control collective cell behaviors to optimize tissue regeneration, adaptation, and evolution.

 Kevin Wang, MD, PhD